aragon/developer-portal/docs/osx/03-reference-guide/framework/plugin/repo/PluginRepoFactory.md

 ### public variable pluginRepoBase

-The address of the `PluginRepo` base contract.
+The address of the `PluginRepo` base contract to proxy to..

 ```solidity
 address pluginRepoBase